At 2.5 percent, university holds increase below the rate of inflation for in-state students

 In presenting the budget to Trustees, UMass Senior Vice President for Administration & Finance Lisa Calise highlighted a series of business process improvements and efficiency and effectiveness measures that are contributing to a projected positive operating margin for FY19.

-Tuition costs at all five UMass campuses for the 2018-19 academic year will be available at www.massachusetts.edu/tuition.
+Tuition costs at all five UMass campuses for the 2018-19 academic year will be available on Tuition & Fees.